cutupdev/Raydium-Volume-Bot/README.md

 # Raydium Volume Bot

+This bot it designed to increase volume on solana raydium.
 Distribution of SOL to multiple wallets and execute automated buy and sell transactions on the Solana Raydium platform.

 ## It's the version for basic functions of volume bot, so I have another advanced version for big live tokens.
 So, if you want better version, feel free to reach out of me.